Timeline for the day of the September 11 attacks: 9:00 a.m.

+9:22: After hearing about the attacks on the World Trade Center, Melody Homer has an ACARS message sent to her husband, LeRoy, who is Flight 93's first officer, asking if he's okay.

+9:23: NEADS scrambles fighters from Langley Air Force Base to go after Flight 11 based on the (erroneous) report that it is still in the air.
+NEADS also initially decides to have the fighters from Otis Air National Guard Base chase the plane down as well.

-9:23: Ballinger's warning message is sent to both Flight 93 and 175, and is received in the cockpit of Flight 93 a minute later.
+9:23: United Airlines flight dispatcher Ed Ballinger's warning message is sent to both Flight 93 and Flight 175, and is received in the cockpit of Flight 93 a minute later.
+Ballinger is aware that Flight 175 has been hijacked, but he is unaware that it crashed.

-FDNY personnel with the body of Danny Suhr at the World Trade Center.

-9:24-9:38 (approximately): Three people either try to climb down or fall from a 79th floor window, 79-351, at the South Tower's east face close to the southeast corner.
+9:24–9:38 (approx.): Three people either try to climb down or fall from a 79th floor window, 79–351, at the South Tower's east face close to the southeast corner.
 Firefighter Danny Suhr is preparing to enter the South Tower when he is struck by a jumper.
 Suhr and the jumper are both killed instantly.
 Besides these three individuals, nobody else is seen falling from the South Tower, an obvious dissimilarity from the situation in the North Tower, where more than 100 people fell to their deaths for nearly the entire time it burned.

+9:24: The order to scramble fighters from Langley Air Force Base is processed and transmitted by NEADS.

+9:24: FAA Headquarters is notified of an emergency onboard Flight 77.

 9:24: The FAA notifies NORAD (NEADS) about the suspected hijacking of Flight 77.
 The FAA and NORAD establish an open line to discuss Flight 77, and shortly thereafter Flight 93.

+Shortly after 9:24: NEADS cancels its plan to have the fighters from Otis Air National Guard Base pursue (what they erroneously believe is) Flight 11 out of concern of leaving the New York airspace unprotected.

+9:25: The Herndon Command Center informs FAA Headquarters that Flight 77 is lost in Indianapolis Center's airspace.